n-eq/n-eq.github.io/_posts/2025-05-10-arduino-rust-blink-program-memory.md

 }
 ```

-Without going into too much detail, `critical_section::with` will save SREG (status register)
+Without going into too much detail, `critical_section::with` will save SREG in a temporary register,
-in a temporary register, then disable interrupts (`cli`).
+then disable interrupts (`cli`).
-Then, the `DEVICE_PERIPHERALS` static variable is checked to see if the peripherals have already
+Afterwards, `DEVICE_PERIPHERALS` is checked to see if the peripherals have already
 been taken.
-This informs us that the variables is stored at `0x0100`, that is at the start of SRAM
+This reveals that `DEVICE_PERIPHERALS` is stored at 0x0100, that is at the start of SRAM
 addressable space.

-Finally, upon failure, the call to `unwrap` will abort the program, that is why there is
+Finally, upon failure, the call to `unwrap` will abort the program, which is why there is
-an `rjmp` instruction with a relative offset of +74 (towards 0x100) if the previous comparison
+an `rjmp` instruction with a relative offset of +118 (towards 0x116) if the previous comparison
 failed.
 Otherwise, the program follows along by skipping the next instruction (`brne .+2`).

 ```
-  a4:	ldi	r25, 0x01
+  a2:	ldi	r25, 0x01
-  a6:	sts	0x0100, r25
+  a4:	sts	0x0100, r25
-  aa:	out	0x3f, r24
+  a8:	out	0x3f, r24
 ```

 When the program continues, the next instructions simply take care of setting `DEVICE_PERIPHERALS`,
 and restoring the value of SREG.

 ```
-  ac:	cbi	0x05, 5
+  aa:	cbi	0x05, 5
-  ae:	sbi	0x04, 5
+  ac:	sbi	0x04, 5
 ```

-What comes next is more interesting. \
+What comes next is more interesting.

 `cbi` (Clear Bit in I/O register) and `sbi` (Set Bit in I/O register)
 respectively **unsets** bit 5 in PORTB (Port B Data Register), and **sets** bit 5 in DDRB
 (Data Direction Register B.)
-Since we use the builtin LED, we know it's mapped to pin 5 on port B. \
+Since we use the builtin LED, we know it's mapped to pin 5 on port B.

 As a result, the two instructions perform the following:
-1. Turn off PB5, most probably for sanity
+1. Turn off PB5, reset pin state before changing its mode (input/output) to avoid glitches on I/O pins.
-2. Set PB5 as output
+2. Set PB5 mode to output.

-Starting from address `b0`, we know we're in the infinite loop but things
+Starting at address ae, we enter the infinite loop:
-get more complicated to understand.
-It's difficult to figure exactly why the instructions
-get generated since `arduino-hal` crate uses `embedded-hal` to implement a busy wait delay
-for the given duration.

-## Further note on toggle
+turn the LED on, wait 1s, turn it off, wait another second.

+We already know how to identify the instructions setting or clearing bit 5 in PORTB register.
+These
+are `sbi 0x05, 5` and `cbi 0x05, 5`.

+Apart from that, there are a few observations we can make with regards to the `delay_ms` calls:

+- The delay consists of a busy-loop of 21 instructions.
+- Although we're calling a dedicated function, the generated assembly gets duplicated.
+This is
+  likely due to inlining and link-time optimization (LTO) being enabled.
+This behavior — and
+  how to control or inspect inlining and LTO effects in embedded Rust — could be a topic of
+  interest for a future post.

 ## References